NipunShrivats/React_Tutorials/react_part_8(tanstack-query)/README.md

 ### use Case:

 Imagine you are fetching a list of users.
-If u go back to the same page. react Query will show the saved list from the cache instead of reloading it from the server, making your app faster. if a new user is added, React Query will automatically update the list.
+If u go back to the same page. react Query will "show the saved lis"t from the cache "instead of reloading it from the server", making your app faster. if a new user is added, React Query will automatically update the list.

 ### Note:-